-It’s easy to upload the implementation plan template for Excel into our tool.
+If you choose to start with the Excel download, fortunately, it’s easy to upload the implementation plan template for Excel into our tool.
 Once you add the duration to your tasks, they’re displayed on a visual timeline in our interactive Gantt chart.
 Now you can do things that a static template just doesn’t have the bandwidth to do.

 For example, you can link dependencies and set milestones, but unlike other Gantt charts, we filter the critical path for you to see which tasks are essential and which can be put aside if time and money become an issue.
 Once you have a schedule, set a baseline to capture that data and compare it to your actual process.
 ProjectManager does this in real time.

 Work in Multiple Views

 There are multiple views that let managers and teams work how they want.
 Managers tend to use Gantt charts.
 They can also use our sheet view, which is the Gantt without the timeline, giving you more screen space for columns.
 You can then decide which columns you want to see on the Gantt timeline.

 Teams tend to use the kanban board.
 It provides transparency for managers to see what their teams are working on and identify roadblocks to reallocate resources before it slows down productivity.
 Teams can manage their backlog, make to-do lists and plan their sprints.

 When things change and your plan needs to update, our resource management tools make reallocation quick and easy.
 A workload chart is color-coded to see at a glance who has too many or too few tasks.
 You can balance the workload right from that page and keep everyone working at capacity.